khacnhat/zipper/README.md

 - Creates a tgz file of a kata or a traffic-light.

 - API:
-  * All methods receive their arguments in a json hash.
+  * All methods receive their named arguments in a json hash.
   * All methods return a json hash with a single key.
-  * If successful, the key equals the method's name.
+    * If the method completes, the key equals the method's name.
-  * If unsuccessful, the key equals "exception".
+    * If the method raises an exception, the key equals "exception".

 - - - -